Lac-des-Seize-Îles

-Lac-des-Seize-Îles (/fr/; French for Sixteen Islands Lake) is a village and municipality in the Laurentides region of Quebec, Canada, part of the Les Pays-d'en-Haut Regional County Municipality.
+Lac-des-Seize-Îles (/fr/; French for Sixteen Island Lake) is a village and municipality in the Laurentides region of Quebec, Canada, part of the Les Pays-d'en-Haut Regional County Municipality.
 The municipality surrounds and is named after Sixteen Island Lake (Lac des Seize Îles) with the village situated at the northern end of this lake.

 Geography

 Lac-des-Seize-Îles is located about 27 km west of Saint-Sauveur-des-Monts in the Laurentian Mountains.
 The municipality is rectangular in shape, completely encompassing Sixteen Island Lake.
 This lake is 5 km long and has an elevation of 290 m.
 Its descriptive name, which was in use as early as 1899 refers to its islands, however is a misnomer.
 There are in fact eighteen small islands on the lake, although the two smallest have no official name and have been judged too small for habitation: